verbio-technologies/rust-verbio-speech-center/README.md

 ```

-### CLI client recognition
+#### CLI client recognition

-The CLI client recognition allows you to launch a single file to the server.
-To do so, it permits the usage of either a grammar or a language model.
+The CLI client recognition allows you to transcribe a single audio file.
+To do so, it will require either an ABNF grammar or a recognition topic such as `GENERIC`.
 ```
 λ ./target/release/cli-client recognition --help cli-client-recognition 0.1.0